Centennial

 Our house backs onto paddocks and on the other side of those paddocks part of Transmission Gully is being constructed.
 It’s a notorious road.
 One I can hardly believe is actually being built, having heard about it for as long as I can remember.
-I see the earthmovers and the hazard bunting during the … [Read more...] about Centennial
+I see the earthmovers and the hazard bunting during the day, and I’ve got used to the hi-vis workers clearing out the pie warmer in the local dairy, but it’s mostly at night when I feel the road advancing.
+Lights pulse and flash, machinery growls, and the shouting talk of workers carry across the paddocks.

 Currently